Partition Pooling for Convolutional Graph Network Applications in Particle Physics: An Example Pooling Application

 If a PMT does not detect a photon, we set $t_{i}^{\mathrm{first}} = \SI{-10}{\nano \second}$, which is not ambiguous with physical arrival times which occur later.
 Both, $t_{i}^{\mathrm{first}}$ and $n^{\gamma}_i$ are sensitive to the interaction vertex as $t^{\mathrm{first}}_i \approx t^{\mathrm{ToF}}_i \propto r$ and $n^{\gamma}_i \propto \frac{1}{r^2}$, with $t^{\mathrm{ToF}}_i$ the time of flight of the photon and $r = \left| \mathbf{r}_{\mathrm{PMT}} - \mathbf{r}_{\mathrm{vtx}} \right|$ the distance from the vertex to the PMT position $\mathbf{r}_{\mathrm{PMT}}$.

-We base our networks on a sufficiently complex network architecture suitable for vertex reconstructions \cite{markus_thesis}.
-We use a network with pooling called \PN{} and a baseline network without pooling called \WN.
-Both networks are illustrated in Figure \ref{fig:architecture}.
+We base our networks on a sufficiently complex network architecture which has been shown to be suitable for vertex reconstructions in DoubleChooz \cite{markus_thesis}.
+As we show in section \ref{sec:train}, the architecture performs reasonably well for our setup.
+It is deep enough to demonstrate the benefits of multiple partition pooling stages.
+Finally, the architecture is comparable to typical network architectures for image recognition tasks.
+Thus we expect that a similar pooling will improve the network performance like-wise.
+We use a network with pooling which we call \PN, and a baseline network without pooling which we call \WN.
+Both networks are illustrated in Figure~\ref{fig:architecture}.
 Each consists of twenty-one \emph{graph convolution} layers (GCN) in total, as introduced by Kipf and Welling \cite{GCN} with \emph{ReLU} activation \cite{CNN_goodfellow, CNN_geron2019hands}.
 We use the CGN implementation of \emph{spektral} \cite{spektral}, modify the restriction on the Chebyshev coefficients to $\theta'_0 = \theta'_1$, compare with equation 6 in \cite{GCN}, and omit the renormalization (equation~8 in \cite{GCN}).
 These adjustments lead to slighlty improved performances in our case.\footnote{The involved repetition of matrix multiplications does not necessarily suffer from numerical instabilities as the maximum eigenvalue of the corresponding matrix tends towards one for large graphs.} The first layer is a single GCN layer.
 All other GCN layers are combined to \emph{Residual Units} of two layers each, which we adopt from \cite{ResNet} and add residual weights $\alpha$ similar to \emph{ReZero Units} \cite{ReZero}.
 We use $N_F = \SI{32}{}$ feature maps uniformly.
 The amount of feature maps is limited by the computational resources required for \WN.
 As explained in section \ref{sec:graphs}, the effective kernel size is given by the number of connections per node within the graph structure fed to the GCN layer.
 We aim to connect a node only to its $k_C = \SI{32}{}$ closest neighboring nodes.
 However, a node is not necessarily one of the $k_C$'th closest neighbors of all its closest neighboring nodes in return.
 Using this simple criterion would result in a directed graph.
 The GCN implementation requires an undirected graph.
 We connect a node to its $k_C = \SI{32}{}$ closest neighbors and to the remaining nodes for which the node is one of their closest neighbors.
 Hence, each node is connected to at least $k_C^{\mathrm{min}} = \num{32}$ other nodes.
 We set the scaling parameter $\Delta_0$ of the weighted adjacency matrices (equations \ref{eq:adj} and \ref{eq:new_adj}) to \SI{1}{\meter}.
 The final layer consists of three fully connected neurons with linear activation, each corresponding to one of the Cartesian coordinates.